neverexpecthings/profile-card-compoent-main/README.md

 ### The challenge

-- Build out the project to the designs provided
+- Build out the project to the designs provided, another goal was start using SASS, i found myself enjoying it!

-### Screenshot

 ### Links